Nakilon/dhash-vips/README.md

 ## Troubleshooting

-El Captain and rbenv may cause environment issues that would make you do things like:
+OS X El Captain and rbenv may cause environment issues that would make you do things like:
 ```
 ./ruby `rbenv which rake` compare_matrixes
 ```